PauGomezM/BombParty-bot/README.md

 ## Disclaimer

-This has been made with the aim of getting used to web scraping and other web automation with Python.
-It is a cheat and may get you banned.
+This has been made with the aim of getting used to web scraping and other web automation tasks with Python.
+This is a cheat and may get you banned.